What is a Thesis Statement in an Essay? - Examples & Steps

 How to Create a Thesis Statement for a Self-Chosen Topic

-Formulate a preliminary answer to carry with you while you write.
-For example:"Mental health awareness helps teenagers by reducing stigma and encouraging early intervention."
+Develop a Working Thesis: Write a preliminary answer that can guide your draft, such as “Mental health awareness helps teenagers by reducing stigma and encouraging early intervention.”

 Common Pitfalls and How to Avoid Them